shahzadnaeem/new-debug-demo/README.md

 ## Setup Steps

+The following steps were followed to create this repository.
+You do not need to do this as all of the files mentioned below now exist.

 - Add this README.md file
 - Add debug.js file to demo debugging a single JS file
 - Add Jasmine